 EARN & LEARN

-An Apprenticeship combines the best of both worlds, as a student you’ll learn job specific skills and gain a recognised industry qualification while at the same time being employed and earning a salary.
-Typically an Apprenticeship takes between one and four years to complete, you will study at College one day a week.
+An Apprenticeship combines the best of both worlds.
+As a student you’ll gain skills, knowledge and behaviours and gain a recognised industry qualification, while at the same time being employed and earning a salary.

 The requirements to start an apprenticeship are:

 - You must be 16 years or older

 - GCSE maths and English at grade A* (9) – D (3)